wheelerjoshua/spotify_classification_project/README.md

 - Visualize residuals for models.
 - Evaluate top model on test dataset.
 - Conclude with key takeaways, recommendations, and next steps.

+### Modules
+- acquire.py
+Functions to acquire Spotify data and store in a dataframe
+- wrangle.py
+Functions to acquire, prepare, and split data to store in train, validate, and test datasets.
+- viz.py
+Functions to create visualizations